 Find numerous Orthopedists in India from the comfort of your home on Lybrate.com.
-You will find Orthopedists with more than 43 years of experience on Lybrate.com.
+You will find Orthopedists with more than 40 years of experience on Lybrate.com.
 You can find Orthopedists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Shankar

 Hip Replacement Surgery

 Treatment of Spondylosis